• Skip to primary navigation

 • ×

-The best French Yule Logs in Paris.
-20 top pastry chefs from Relais Desserts show their French Christmas bûche creations.
+The best French bûche de Noël creations from the Relais Desserts Yule Logs in Paris.
+20 top pastry chefs from this prestigious pastry group show their Christmas works of dessert art.

 relais desserts yule log presentation paris 2017

-The elite group of top pastry chefs had us floating on the Seine for their annual Relais Desserts Yule Log presentation of Bûches de Noël.
-You'll remember me talking about the Relais Desserts group here before, as they organise the charitable event, the Fête du Macaron or French Macaron Day each Springtime.
+The elite group of top pastry chefs had us floating on the Seine for their annual Relais Desserts Yule Logs presentation of Bûches de Noël.
+The Relais Desserts group have organised the charitable event, the Fête du Macaron or French Macaron Day each Springtime.

 Even the boat's pristine top deck looked covered in shiny festive glaze with seats of whipped meringues.
-Meanwhile, I was already in a daze to get started downstairs: there was a LOT of patisseries to get through and their stars of pastry to meet.
-So, ready for a bumper gourmet edition?
-Grab a cup of tea and join me on the sweet voyage.
+Meanwhile, I was already in a daze to get started downstairs: there were a LOT of patisseries to get through and their stars of pastry to meet.

 relais desserts yule log presentation Paris 2017